Texas CACFP Bond: Ensuring Proper Use of Program Funds and Financial Accountability

 Another common misconception is that the bond amount is arbitrary or unchangeable.
 In reality, the amount is calculated based on expected monthly reimbursement levels or other risk-related factors defined by the department.
 Just like in environmental or labor-related bonding—such as the Texas Commission on Environmental Quality – TCEQ Closure or Post Closure Bond or the Texas Local Union 20 IBEW Wages & Fringe Benefits Bond—the bond amount is tied directly to the perceived exposure or potential liability.

-Without a clear understanding of these terms, providers risk delayed program approval or ineligibility for funding, placing core services in jeopardy.
+Without a clear understanding of these terms, providers risk delayed program approval or funding ineligibility, placing core services in jeopardy.

 Swiftbonds Offering Specialized Support for CACFP Bonds

-Based on our experience, Swiftbonds has helped a wide range of Texas-based organizations—nonprofits, schools, and child development centers—secure the Texas Dept. of Agriculture – Child and Adult Care Food Program Bond with accuracy and speed.
+Based on our experience, Swiftbonds has helped a wide range of Texas-based organizations—nonprofits, schools, and child development centers—secure the Texas Department of Agriculture – Child and Adult Care Food Program Bond quickly and accurately.
 We understand the bond’s purpose, how it’s calculated, and how it must be filed.

-This bond guarantees that program reimbursements will be used for eligible food purchases, administrative costs, and related services only.
-If the state determines that funds were misused or reporting was fraudulent, a claim can be filed on the bond to recoup those losses.
+This bond guarantees that program reimbursements will be used only for eligible food purchases, administrative costs, and related services.
+If the state determines that funds were misused or that reporting was fraudulent, a claim can be filed against the bond to recover those losses.
 Swiftbonds guides each applicant through the documentation, cost breakdown, and submission process to satisfy the Texas Department of Agriculture’s program integrity rules.

-We apply the same diligence to other bonds requiring regulatory compliance and financial assurance, including the Texas Commission on Environmental Quality – TCEQ Closure or Post Closure Bond and union-backed instruments like the Texas Local Union 20 IBEW Wages & Fringe Benefits Bond.
+We apply the same diligence to other bonds requiring regulatory compliance and financial assurance, including the Texas Commission on Environmental Quality (TCEQ) Closure or Post-Closure Bond and union-backed instruments such as the Texas Local Union 20 IBEW Wages & Fringe Benefits Bond.

 Step-by-Step Instructions for Meeting Program Bond Requirements